Introduction

 Flush Beats Full House

-In the Short Deck Poker, a Flush ranks higher than a Full House hand.
+A Flush ranks higher than a Full House hand in the Short Deck Poker.
 Hence, players must be careful of this change in hand rankings and make decisions accordingly in different streets and during the showdown.

 Versatility of Aces

-Aces play an important role in short-deck poker games.
+Aces play a vital role in short-deck poker games.
 Here, aces are used as the highest and lowest card in the deck.
 For example, to make a straight, aces can work as the highest card, as in A-K-Q-J-10 or as the lowest card in a low-value straight, like A-6-7-8-9.

 Short Deck Poker Hand Rankings